rwtechwiki/rwtechwiki.github.io/Zettelkasten/statemoves/crawlturncancel.md

-Status: #statemove
+Status: #move

 Tags:

 # crawlturncancel - Crawl-Turn-Cancel

 # Description:
-There is a window to begin a crawl-turn-cancel by pressing up during frames 4-5 of a [[crawlturn]].
-Slugcat pops a tile into the air and ends up in the standing state.
+There is a window to begin a crawl-turn-cancel by pressing up during frames 1-4 of a [[crawlturn]].
+Slugcat pops into the air and ends up in the standing state.
+Slugcat reaches significantly higher above the ground if the cancel is on frame 1 or 4 of the crawl-turn.

 # Notes:
-This move allows slugcat to reach a tile off the ground within a few frames without any jump input.
+Performed on frames 1 or 4, this move allows slugcat to reach a tile off the ground within a few frames without any jump input.
 Due to this, a variant of an [[airhop]] can be performed called a [[crawlturnjump]].
+If this move is performed on a ledge such that the crawl-turn flops over the edge, and up and the crawl-turn direction is held, slugcat will accelerate down exponentially until reaching a floor.
+For the frame-1 cancel, if down, jump and the direction slugcat is turning away from are pressed around 4 frames after the quick crawl turn cancel begins, slugcat will shoot up 6-7 tiles into the air due to an animation glitch.
+This move is called a [[quickcrawlturnjump]].

 # Performed from:
 [[crawlturn]]